w40krocks/w40krocks.github.io/README.md

 - Email : wrocks25553399@gmail.com

 ## Portfolio
-this section documents all my projects I have undertaken.
+this section documents some of the projects I have undertaken.
 ### Passion Project
 From March 2025 i have been developing a game, both as a passion project and as a learning oppurtunity, in the last year, it has went through 9 iterative loops and is currently on its 10th iteration, and while the game is still early in development, this iteratitive process has introduced me to many fundamental parts of game development, from the process of creation, to the planning of logic and game elements.